mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Cetus Station is an orbital installation circling a borderline habitable planet in an average red dwarf star system.
-The only remarkable thing about the system is its location and the presence of [[Terra|Terran]] species on- planet.
+The only remarkable thing about the system is its location and the presence of [[Terra|Terran]] species on-planet.
 These were imported at the start of the project and are still confined to the area around the surface settlements, a collection of small towns dedicated to food production and related industries.
 Between them